-Enforcement of this prohibition shall initially rest with building principal(s), or their designees, who may report any violation to the local police department.
+Enforcement of this prohibition shall initially rest with Building Principal(s), or their Designees, who may report any violation to the local police department.
 In accordance with state law, the police department shall be responsible for all proceedings and applicable fines and penalties.

-The Principal will develop regulations which cover disciplinary action to be taken for violations of this policy.
+The Principal will develop regulations which cover disciplinary action to be taken for violations of this Policy.
 These regulations will be communicated to students by means deemed appropriate by the Principal.
-In addition to disciplinary actions taken by the school, criminal penalties or fines may result from violations of this policy.
+In addition to disciplinary actions taken by the school, criminal penalties or fines may result from violations of this Policy.

-Employees - No employee shall use any tobacco product in any facility in any school vehicle or anywhere on school grounds maintained by the District.
+Employees - No employee shall use any tobacco product in any facility, in any school vehicle, or anywhere on school grounds maintained by the District.

-Initial responsibility for enforcement of this prohibition shall rest with building principal(s) or their designees.
+Initial responsibility for enforcement of this prohibition shall rest with Building Principal(s) or their Designees.
 The Principal may report violations to the local police department.
 In accordance with state law, the police department shall be responsible for all proceedings and applicable fines and penalties.

-The Principal will develop and implement the appropriate means of notifying employees of the possible disciplinary consequences of violating this policy.
-Any employee(s) who violate(s) this policy is subject to disciplinary action which may include warning, suspension or dismissal.
-In addition, fines or other penalties may result from enforcement of these prohibitions by other law enforcement officials.
+The Principal will develop and implement the appropriate means of notifying employees of the possible disciplinary consequences of violating this Policy.
+Any employee(s) who violate(s) this Policy is subject to disciplinary action which may include warning, suspension, or dismissal.
+In addition, fines, or other penalties, may result from enforcement of these prohibitions by other law enforcement officials.

-All other persons - No visitor shall at any time use to bacco products in any facility, in any school vehicle, or anywhere on school grounds maintained by the District.
+All Other Persons - No visitor, shall at any time, use tobacco products in any facility, in any school vehicle, or anywhere on school grounds maintained by the District.

 Responsibility for enforcement of this prohibition shall rest with all District employees who may report violations to the local police department.
 In accordance with state law, the police department shall be responsible for all proceedings and applicable fines and penalties.
-Annual notification and appropriate signage is the responsibility of the school principal.
+Annual notification and appropriate signage are the responsibility of the School Principal.